vaslabs/sbt-kubeyml/README.md

 The command to generate the ingress is the same `kubeyml:gen` which will generate 3 yml files.

+#### Gitlab CI extension

-So potentially the CI configuration evolves to
+Potentially the CI configuration evolves to

 ```yaml
 .publish-template:
   stage: publish-image